 1. Excitement to Get the Project Underway

 Typically, at the outset of a project most of the team is excited, assuming they’ve been engaged in the development of the project.
-The team is usually anxious to find out their role in the deliverables, and to get started.

 This can result in rushed planning meetings, poor role definition, and momentum pushing you in the wrong direction.
 Once team members get into the project, they may become easily lost, lose sight of the overall goals, or not know where there work fits with the rest of the team.
 All of this can easily sap the early momentum from the project, cause standstills, lost productivity, and schedule overruns.

 The project team is handed a project from the board room, VPs and C-levels expect it to be done yesterday, and the project manager feels the pressure.
 In situations like this the team is entering the project with the wrong mindset.